Novi Sad: Serbia and Yugoslavia

 On 25 November 1918, the Assembly of Serbs, Bunjevci and other Slavs of Vojvodina in Novi Sad proclaimed the union of the region of Vojvodina with the Kingdom of Serbia.
 From 1 December 1918, Novi Sad was part of the Kingdom of Serbs, Croats, and Slovenes; and in 1929, it became the capital of the Danube Banovina, a province of the newly named Kingdom of Yugoslavia.
 In 1921, the population of Novi Sad numbered 39,122 inhabitants, 16,293 of whom spoke the Serbian language, 12,991 Hungarian, 6,373 German, 1,117 Slovak, etc.

 In 1941, Yugoslavia was invaded and partitioned by the Axis powers, and its northern parts, including Novi Sad, were annexed by Hungary.
 During World War II, about 5,000 citizens were murdered and many others were resettled.
 During the three days of the Novi Sad raid (21–23 January 1942) alone, Hungarian police killed 1,246 citizens, among them more than 800 Jews, and threw their corpses into the icy waters of the Danube.

 The total death toll of the raid was around 2,500.
 Citizens of all nationalities—Serbs, Hungarians, Slovaks, and others—fought together against the Axis authorities.
 In 1975 the whole city was awarded the title People's Hero of Yugoslavia.

 The Yugoslav Partisans of Syrmia and Bačka entered the city on 23 October 1944.
 During the military administration of Banat, Bačka and Baranja (17 October 1944 – 27 January 1945), the Partisans killed tens of thousands, mostly Serbs, Germans, and Hungarians, who were perceived as opponents to the new regime.

 Novi Sad became part of the new Socialist Federal Republic of Yugoslavia.
 Since 1945, Novi Sad has been the capital of Vojvodina, a province of the Republic of Serbia.
 The city went through rapid industrialization and its population more than doubled in the period between World War II and the breakup of Yugoslavia in the early 1990s.

 After 1992, Novi Sad became a part of the Federal Republic of Yugoslavia.
 Devastated by NATO bombardment during the Kosovo War of 1999, Novi Sad was left without any of its three Danube bridges (Žeželj Bridge, Varadin Bridge and Liberty Bridge), communications, water, and electricity.
 Residential areas were cluster-bombed several times while the oil refinery was bombarded daily, causing severe pollution and widespread ecological damage.
 In 2003, FR Yugoslavia was transformed into the state union of Serbia and Montenegro.
 These two states separated in June 2006 (following the May 2006 Montenegrin independence referendum), leaving Novi Sad part of the Republic of Serbia.

+On 1 November 2024, the canopy of the main railway station in Novi Sad collapsed, killing sixteen people.
+The incident sparked a series of mass protests against government corruption.